Randhurst Village: 2000s

 The problems for Randhurst continued as one of Chicago's first lifestyle centers, Deer Park Town Center, opened in north suburban Deer Park in 2000.
-Open-air shopping centers began to regain popularity during this era and were attracting patrons who historically shopped at Randhurst.
+Open-air shopping centers began to regain popularity during this era, attracting patrons who historically shopped at Randhurst.
 Meanwhile, Randhurst suffered the loss of its JCPenney and Montgomery Ward anchors within months of each other in 2001.
-JCPenney had labeled the Randhurst store as an "underperformer," and therefore closed the location as they did many other "underperforming" locations.
-The Montgomery Ward anchor was remodeled and rebranded as Wards in 2000 as part of a chain-wide "last-ditch" effort to revive the brand; when this failed, Wards closed its entire chain of stores and went out of business.
-In 2003, Kohl's moved its store to a space formerly occupied by Venture and Big Kmart near the corner of Elmhurst Road and Dempster Street on the south end of Mount Prospect.
+JCPenney had labeled the Randhurst store as an "underperformer," and closed the location.
+The Montgomery Ward anchor was remodeled and rebranded as Wards in 2000, as part of a chain-wide "last-ditch" effort to revive the brand.
+When this failed, the entire Wards chain closed and went out of business.
+In 2003, Kohl's moved to a space formerly occupied by Venture and Big Kmart near the corner of Elmhurst Road and Dempster Street on the south end of Mount Prospect.
 Following the sudden departure of these three anchor tenants, many stores inside the mall closed as well.
 The devastating loss of numerous tenants and anchors led many to believe that Randhurst was about to become a dead mall.

-In 2004, some revitalization did occur for the mall, as a grand remodeling and repositioning scheme for the mall was put in motion.
+In 2004, some revitalization did occur, as a grand remodeling and repositioning scheme for the mall was put in motion.
 The former JCPenney and Kohl's anchors were demolished to build a new 160000 sqft Costco anchor with no entry to the mall proper.
-Similarly, the former Montgomery Ward anchor was mostly torn down to create a grand new "promenade" entrance for the mall.
+The former Montgomery Ward anchor was mostly torn down to create a grand new "promenade" entrance for the mall.
 However, no upscale stores ever moved into the new addition.
 Applebee's did move from another section of the mall, but unlike its previous home - which had both exterior and interior entrances - the new location was serviced by an outdoor entrance exclusively.
 A Buffalo Wild Wings was built on an outlot close to Carson's and Jewel-Osco.
 Circuit City closed in early 2005, and Old Navy moved to nearby Arlington Heights, all in the midst of the new construction.
 Bed Bath & Beyond and Steve & Barry's quickly took their places – Bed Bath & Beyond moved into the former Circuit City retail space, while Steve & Barry's opened in the former Applebee's restaurant and Old Navy spaces in 2004 and 2005.

 The mid-2000s renovation project largely failed to stop Randhurst’s decline.
 The mall’s historic Gruen design had been partially destroyed, and the renovation only temporarily helped stem the tenant outflow.